azdavis/azdavis.net/posts/en/millet.md

 #### It's faster

 - I profiled it, and made copying of some key data structures more efficient with `Arc`.
 This sped it up by 15x on one particularly large 15-150 homework handout.
-- I implement the approach in ["Efficient ML Type Inference Using Ranked Type Variables"][tv] to, well, efficiently infer types.
+- I implemented the approach in ["Efficient ML Type Inference Using Ranked Type Variables"][tv] to, well, efficiently infer types.
 - When e.g. matching a structure against a signature, I replaced iterating over the entire basis with a single integer comparison.

 #### It handles more language constructs